betacloud/documentation/source/index.rst

 Betacloud
 =========

-The Betacloud is a public cloud, managed by the OpenStack Infrastructure & Service Manager (OSISM), for our customers.
+The Betacloud is a public cloud, managed by the Open Source Infrastructure & Service Manager (OSISM), for our customers.
 We use the Betacloud ourselves to provide lab and testbed projects as well as the continuous integration (CI) of our Ansible roles and Docker images.
 Further details about Betacloud can be